xxinyizhao/FPGA-Baccarat-Game/README.md

-# CPEN 311: Lab 1 – Baccarat Game
+# FPGA Baccarat Game

 ## Overview
 **Contributers**: Xinyi Zhao and Gorata Gaolaolwe

-We designed a baccarat game engine for our CPEN 311 (Digital Systems Design) course.
+We designed a baccarat game engine for one of the projects in our CPEN 311 (Digital Systems Design) course.
 We implemented a baccarat game on the DE1-SoC FPGA board, including a random number generator, datapath, state machine, score computation, and seven-segment display outputs.
 This game follows the **Punto Banco** variant of Baccarat, automating all card dealing, scoring, and score display.

 ---